Bob Robertson Sportsmanship Award

 - We recommend that your team appoint a group of 2-3 coaches/parents to look for the 7 sportsmanship qualities above.

-- For the Babe Ruth and Pony divisions the coaches packet will include 19pins.
-For the Inland Northwest Draft division the coaches will receive 16 pins.
+- For the Full Team Division, the coaches packet will include 19pins.
+For the Inland Northwest Draft division, the coaches will receive 16 pins.
 These pins are for regular season and City Championships

 THE SPORTSMANSHIP CODE OF SPOKANE INDIANS YOUTH BASEBALL